Fiewor/ai-grader/README.md

 # AI-GRADER
 ### OVERVIEW
-Grading students' answer sheets using Computer Vision, OCR and Sentiment Analysis on Azure
+Grading students' answer sheets using Microsoft Azure's Computer Vision (OCR), and Natural Language Processing services (KeyPhrase Extraction and Sentiment Analysis)

 ### PROJECT DESCRIPTION
 A grading system that uses Artificial Intelligence to identify scanned student answer booklets, categorize the identified text, and give a grade based on a provided scoring guide.